 Sydney Metro is Australia’s biggest public transport project.
-Due for completion in 2024, the AU$50 billion NSW Government priority infrastructure investment project will deliver 31 metro railway stations and more than 66 kilometres of new metro rail spanning four new metro lines.
-From our initial engagement on the construction of the new Sydney Metro Castle Hill Station and Sydney Yard Access Bridge at Central Station, The Men From Marr’s have subsequently been engaged to deliver bespoke craneage solutions across another four stations on the Sydney Metro City & Southwest line including Barangaroo, Central, Martin Place and Crows Nest.
+Due for completion in 2024, Sydney Metro City & Southwest will deliver 31 metro railway stations and more than 66 kilometres of new metro rail.
+From our initial engagement on the construction of the new Sydney Metro Castle Hill Station on the Sydney Metro Northwest Project and Sydney Yard Access Bridge at Central Station, The Men From Marr’s have subsequently been engaged to deliver bespoke craneage solutions across another four stations on the Sydney Metro City & Southwest line including Barangaroo, Central, Martin Place and Crows Nest.

 Similar projects around the world have adopted the cut-and-cover box method, where crawler cranes are nearly always the immediate consideration but the problem with this more traditional approach is the requirement for costly, challenging and time-consuming groundworks.